Brian Dooreck MD

 What about surgical treatment?

-Surgical treatments are another option for those with IBD, however, it usually is not the go-to treatment and is usually used as a treatment when medications stop providing relief.
-It's also important to note how surgical treatment depends on the type of IBD you have, as it is rare in those with Ulcerative Colitis, whereas those 7 in 10 people with Crohn's Disease eventually get surgery.
+Surgical treatments are another option for those with IBD; however, it usually is not the go-to treatment and is generally used as a treatment when medications stop providing relief.
+It's also important to note how surgical treatment depends on your IBD type, as it is rare in those with Ulcerative Colitis.
+In contrast, those 7 in 10 people with Crohn's Disease eventually get surgery.

 How can I prevent IBD?